Moneymoney122/boot-script/README.md

 - This script is not made by mineek, it is made by me (Moneymoney122)

-- It is intended for use on Linux (only tested on Arch Linux, but should work on every distro)
+- It is intended for use on Linux (only tested on Arch Linux and Debian 11, but should work on every distro)

    - ~~it might work on Mac OS, but I don't know~~